andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ## Context

 I recently started a new side project, [Aproxima](https://github.com/aproxima-tech/aproxima).
-The goal is to design and build good-looking smart home devices and sell them online!
+The goal is to design and build smart and good-looking IoT devices and sell them online!
 This is my most ambitious side project to date, and it will be a long journey.
 To share my learnings, I want to build in public.
-With this context, I was looking for a way to codify my infrastructure and cloud settings so they are easier to replicate and review.
+In this context, I was looking for a way to codify my infrastructure and cloud settings so they are easier to replicate and review.
 At the same time, a coworker recommended that I check out Terraform.
 Perfect timing, as it seemed like just what I was looking for!

 Please note that I am very much a DevOps beginner, and this is my first time seriously dabbling with infrastructure as code.
 I hope this article helps you get started and avoid some of my confusion and issues.
-However, remember that I am very new to Terraform and take my conclusions as such.
+However, remember that I am new to Terraform and take my advice as such.

 ## Initialize a Cloudflare Workers app

-First, let's create a new Remix app using the Cloudflare Workers template.
+First, let's create a new Remix app using the Cloudflare Workers template:

 ```bash
 npx create-remix@latest --template remix-run/remix/templates/cloudflare-workers